 Not only is using washi tape instead of frames cost effective, it’s also a way to bring in more color.
 I used washi tape from my shop and since you’re reading this post, you can use the coupon code: WASHI for 15% off your full order!

-Start with the layout.
+Start with the layout of your gallery wall.
 Arrange prints flat on a surface so you can see how they’ll fit together.
 I typically work on the floor for this, because it gives best overall view.
 Don’t forget to keep measurements in mind to ensure they’ll all fit on my designated wall space.

 Continue hanging art until your gallery wall is in place, then it’s time to go in and add your washi tape!
 I like the look of the overhang, but you can trim your washi to a perfect rectangular shape as well.
 Use scissors to ensure a clean edge.